You are here

 Frequently Asked Questions - Elections

-Each membership, no matter what category, gets one vote.
+Each eligible membership, no matter what category, gets one vote.
 That means a family membership gets only one vote.

 I'm not really sure how to vote.
 Can I let the proxy choose for me?

 No. Write-in candidates will not satisfy the candidate eligibility criteria and so any write-in names will be ignored.

 What happens if I don't vote for as many candidates as there are open seats?

 Each proxy ballot revokes any previous ballot, so if you vote multiple times, the most recently received one (whether web or postal) will prevail.
 Postal delivery times are unpredictable, so we strongly suggest you not use the postal proxy ballot if you vote more than once.

 I have a few questions I'd like to ask the Board.
 Can I include them with my ballot?